rennanvoa2/Computation_Intelligence_For_Optimization/README.md

 <hr/>
 <center><h2> Hill Climbing Problem - Mastermind Game</h2></center>
 The deal here is to get the local best, not the global best.
 Sometimes the local is the global best, and sometimes its not.
-You can set the algorith to accept blank spaces or repeat colors to make the code harder to break.
+You can set the algorithm to accept blank spaces or repeat colors to make the code harder to break.
-As you put more iterations best is the chance to get the global best.
+As you put more iterations better is the chance to get the global best.
 <hr/